Aboriginal and Torres Strait Islander Traineeship Program

 The type of traineeships available are dependent on the work area.

-All trainees are assigned a USQ supervisor and are also supported by the Indigenous Employment Strategy Coordinator.
+All trainees are assigned a USQ supervisor and are also supported by the HR Officer (Indigenous Employment).

 There is no financial cost to the host school or section with government incentives and USQ funding covering costs for registered training and trainee wages.
 Departments will be required to provide the necessary training and equipment for each trainee to carry out their role.